jasongaylord/JasonGaylord.com/_posts/2009/10/2009-10-09-stack-overflow-devdays-boston.md

 [John Resig](http://ejohn.org/) came up next to talk about JavaScript Validation.
 He covered many validation frameworks and showed why it was so difficult to test the various frameworks.
 He also talked about [Test Swarm](http://ejohn.org/blog/test-swarm-alpha-open/).

 Finally, [Miguel de Icaza](http://tirania.org/blog/)  spoke about Mono.
-Unfortunately, I had to miss Miguel’s talk to try and beat the traffic.
+Unfortunately, I had to miss Miguel's talk to try and beat the traffic.

 Overall, the conference was pretty good.
 I thought some areas could have been blown out more.
 The organization of the conference could have been a bit better.
 I thought as a paying participant that they would have requested something from me before entering.
 It would have been really easy to just enter without paying.
-Maybe that’s something that will be corrected going forward, but I’m not sure.
+Maybe that's something that will be corrected going forward, but I'm not sure.